-Since April 2013 we have made eight GENCODE releases for both human (V17 to V24) and mouse (M1-M8) Human updates have focused on lists of features while chromosomes lacking comprehensive manual annotation were targeted in mouse, with an emphasis on extending the annotation of pseudogene and lncRNAs.
+Since April 2013 we have made eight GENCODE releases for both human (V17 to V24) and mouse (M1-M8).
+Human updates have focused on lists of features, while chromosomes lacking comprehensive manual annotation were targeted in mouse, with an emphasis on extending the annotation of pseudogene and lncRNAs.
 The number of human protein coding genes decreased significantly from V19 to V21 due to reanalysis done by the CNIO group in collaboration with the manual annotation group.
 However, more recently this trend has reversed following reannotation of putative coding features generated by PhyloCSF and aided by the CodAlignView tool.
 The review of changes to the human and mouse protein coding set continues to utilise the forum provided by CCDS collaboration between WTSI, EBI, HGNC, MGI and RefSeq.
 Around 50 protein coding genes are re-examined by the teams each month and discussed.

 Manual annotation has been enhanced by integration of novel data types such as polyAseq, FANTOM CAGE and ribosome profiling (RP) to correctly identify transcription start sites, re-evaluate 3’ UTR extensions and investigate translation.
 ENCODE 454 and PacBio data from the Snyder and Gingeras labs are beginning to be incorporated to improve the annotation of lncRNAs.
 Integrating mass spectroscopy (MS) data, we have identified highly reliable peptides for 64% of (non-read through) protein coding genes.
 The Choudhray group reprocessed three large-scale publicly available human proteomics datasets, made up of over 54 million mass spectra.
-Such evidence is frequently difficult to interpret and, contrary to other studies using the same data, we found evidence to confidently support the addition of only 16 novel proteins to GENCODE, although the same dataset supports the annotation of alternative splicing in 867 genes.
+Such evidence is frequently difficult to interpret and, contrary to other studies using the same datasets, we found evidence to confidently support the addition of only 16 novel proteins to GENCODE, although the same dataset supports the annotation of alternative splicing in 867 genes.
 The human MS data publicly available, only validates 10 novel peptides in 15000 lncRNAs, and thus did not validate reported ORFs previously described in other publications (PMID:26687005, PMID:23044541).

-Pseudogene annotation in GENCODE draws on more than 15 years experience annotating and reviewing pseudogenes in a variety of species including prokaryotic organisms \cite{15345048,14583187}, yeast \cite{11866506,12417195}, plants \cite{12083509}, worm \cite{11160906}, fly \cite{12034841,12560500}, and a wide range of vertebrates (e.g. zebrafish, mouse, rat, chimp, and human) \cite{19835609,12052146,12417195,12909341,18065488}.
+Pseudogene annotation in GENCODE draws on more than 15 years experience in annotating and reviewing pseudogenes in a variety of species including prokaryotic organisms \cite{15345048,14583187}, yeast \cite{11866506,12417195}, plants \cite{12083509}, worm \cite{11160906}, fly \cite{12034841,12560500}, and a wide range of vertebrates (e.g. zebrafish, mouse, rat, chimp, and human) \cite{19835609,12052146,12417195,12909341,18065488}.
 These techniques have generated within GENCODE the complete and comprehensive set of pseudogenes in human and model organisms.
 Moreover, we elucidated the evolution and activity of the pseudogenes by using variation and functional genomics information.

-In detail, in the most recent and up-to-date publication, Yale identified 14,505 pseudogenes in human, 911 in worm, and 145 in fly \cite{25157146,22951037}.
+In detail, in the most recent and up-to-date publication, Yale identified 14,505 pseudogenes in human, and smaller number is model organisms like mouse, worm, fly, and zebrafish. \cite{25157146,22951037}.
 The numbers of pseudogenes are not proportional to the genome sizes or the numbers of coding genes in the genomes, highlighting the species-specific evolution of pseudogenes.
 This specificity is also reflected in pseudogene types, where processed pseudogenes dominate over duplicated ones in human more than in the other species.
 This indicates a burst of retrotransposition events at the dawn of primate lineage \cite{25157146}.
 We also conducted systematic analyses of human pseudogenes focusing on large pseudogene families \cite{19123937,12417195,19835609} or particular types of pseudogenes such as unitary \cite{20210993} and polymorphic pseudogenes \cite{21205862}.
 The latter are peculiar pseudogenes with a dual behavior – the sequence is disabled in the reference genome but in some individuals, it encodes a functional gene.